alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 A third day, a professor said, "Looks like I'll be done by 11 PM.
 Get to leave early for once."

-Passion and faith in your work is what will carry you through a Ph.D.
+Passion and faith in your work is what will carry you through a Ph.D. program.
 Nothing else will.

-It was a high bar, and I wasn't sure enough in myself to say I crossed it.
+It was a high bar, and I wasn't sure I crossed it.
 As the months passed by, I realized I had made my decision a long time ago.
-I was just too worried to say it out loud.
+I was just too afraid to say it out loud.

 \*\*\*
 {: .centered }